jvo1230/jvo1230.github.io/_projects/(1) PlaceHolder Project.md

 #### Attention-based Multimodal Feature Fusion
 To combine the learned patch features of MRI and PET, we introduce the concept of self-attention into our fusion pipeline.
-PET and MRI for MCI and AD classification seen in literature have simply involved the concatenation learned features.
-This, however, is flawed due to the lack of cross modal interactions.
+Previous works which combine PET and MRI images for MCI and AD classification simply involved the concatenation of the learned features.
+Theres a limitiation to this however due to the lack of cross-modal interactions.
 Representations of MRI and PET features which take into account information from each other may be more informative than considering each feature independently.
 Attention mechanisms aim to mimic the cognitive process of attention, enabling neural networks to create shared representations which consider all parts of the input data based on attention scores.

-To understand the concept intuitively, we can liken it to the understanding of the context of a word in a sentence.
+To understand the concept more intuitively, we can liken it to the understanding of a word in the context of a sentence.
 For example, lets look at the following sentence:

-<i>The dog <b>barked</b> very loudly and jumped</i>.
+<i>The dog <b>barked</b> loudly and jumped</i>.

-If we just focus on the word <i>barked</i> by itself, it doesn't really have much meaning does it. <i>Who</i> exactly barked? <i>How</i> did they bark?
-Conversely, if we now focus on the word barked considering the words in the sentence, we now have a much better understanding of the word.
-In particular, we naturally place more emphasis on the words <i>dog</i> and <i>loudly</i>, while the words <i>the</i>, <i>and</i>, and <i>jumped</i> don't really provide much context to the word <i>barked</i>.
-That's kinda the idea of what we want to do when we combine the PET and MRI features.
-We don't want to just focus on each modality seperately, but instead find contextual representations.
+If we just focus on the word <i>barked</i> by itself, it doesn't really have much meaning, does it? <i>Who</i> exactly barked? <i>How</i> did they bark?
+Conversely, if we now focus on the word <i>barked</i> placing attention to all the words in the sentence, we now have a much better understanding.
+It was the dog who darked, and they barked very loudly.
+Now this is where the attention aspect comes in.
+To understand the context of the word <i>barked</i>, we don't necessarily place the same emphasis on all the words in the sentence.
+Instead, the words <i>dog</i> and <i>loudly</i> have more importance, with the remaining words less so.

+When we combine the PET and MRI features, we don't want to just focus on each modality seperately.
+Certain aspects of the PET features may reinforce or complement features in the MRI images and vice versa.
+What attention mechanisms allow us to do, is create shared representations of each modality feature, similar to how we combine all words to an extent in a sentence to understand the context of a word.
 The figure below shows the architecture of the attention model trained to fuse the patch features.
 Multiple approaches in the fusion of

 ![attention](https://user-images.githubusercontent.com/70950884/277109752-0e5a9a65-8c52-4129-8086-e601ed9a533a.png)